 Common aggravating and mitigating factors are identified in the pullout card - the following may be particularly relevant but these lists are not exhaustive

-- 1. LGV, HGV, PSV etc.

-- 2. Ability to drive seriously impaired

-- 3. High likelihood of driving

-- 4. Driving for hire or reward
+LGV, HGV, PSV etc. Ability to drive seriously impaired High likelihood of driving Factor indicating lower culpability 1.
+Low likelihood of driving 4.
+Driving for hire or reward